 Absent and Late work Make up policies:

 Students are responsible for checking to see what they have missed.
 Students will need to check this course's website in order to find appropriate assignments/handouts that may have been missed.
 Work is considered late if it is not turned in during their specific class period on the day that it is due.
-Students will have a maximum of 3 days to turn in missing work.
+Students will have a maximum of 2 days to turn in missing work for partial credit.
 Specific assignments or projects may be exceptions.
 Any changes will be updated here and in class.
 (Exceptions may occur with prior authorization)

 1. Classroom participation is extremely important and a major key to success in this course.
 To participate you must attend class having prepared the materials for the day.
 Questions and comments must be relevant and constructive to the topic at hand.